 The Company complies with the requirements of the ASC 340-10-S99-1 and SEC Staff Accounting Bulletin ("SAB") Topic 5A - "Expenses of Offering".
 Offering costs consist principally of professional and registration fees incurred through the balance sheet date that are related to the Public Offering and that were charged to temporary equity upon the completion of the IPO.
-Accordingly, on March 31, 2022, offering costs totaling \$19,175,922 have been charged to temporary equity (consisting of \$6,405,000 of underwriting fee, \$12,075,000 of deferred underwriting fee and \$695,922 of other offering costs).
-Of the total transaction cost, \$575,278 was reclassed to expense as a non-operating expense in the statements of operations with the rest of the offering cost charged to temporary equity.
+Accordingly, on December 31, 2022, offering costs totaling \$19,175,922 have been charged to temporary equity (consisting of \$6,405,000 of underwriting fees, \$12,075,000 of deferred underwriting fees and \$695,922 of other offering costs).
+Of the total transaction cost, \$575,278 was recorded as a non-operating expense in the consolidated statements of operations, with the rest of the offering cost charged to temporary equity.
 The transaction costs were allocated based on the relative fair value basis, compared to the total offering proceeds, between the fair value of the public warrant liabilities and the Class A ordinary shares.
+As of October 25, 2022, and November 2, 2022, respectively, J.P.
+Morgan Securities LLC and Deutsche Bank Securities Inc. have waived their portions of the deferred underwriting fee which is reflected in the consolidated statement of operations and the consolidated statement of change in shareholders' deficit as a reduction of transaction costs incurred in connection with the IPO.
+Therefore, the deferred underwriting fee was reduced by \$9,056,250, of which \$271,687 is shown in the consolidated statement of operations as a reduction of transaction costs incurred in connection with the IPO.
+Therefore, the deferred underwriting fee was reduced by \$9,056,250, of which \$271,687 is shown in the consolidated statement of operations as a reduction of transaction costs incurred in connection with the IPO and \$8,784,563 is charged to additional paid-in capital in the consolidated statement of change in shareholders' deficit.
+As a result of the reductions, the outstanding deferred underwriting fee payable was reduced to \$3,018,750.